Public Sector Solutions, Children & Families, Health, Results-Based Funding

 A more comprehensive assessment of NFP’s impact will emerge through J-PAL’s longer-term evaluation, which will continue for 30 years (learn more on the study’s website).
 J-PAL will publish a series of findings assessing the long-term impact of NFP on South Carolina families across a wide range of health and wellbeing outcomes.
 NFP remains committed to serving mothers and children in need of home visiting services.

-As one of the largest SIBs in the country and the first focused on maternal and child health, the project was a valuable test case for the nascent Pay for Success movement.
-This project, like many of the other early SIBs, has provided important insights for government and the broader social services sector.
+As one of the largest Social Impact Bonds in the country—and the first focused on maternal and child health—the project was a valuable test case for the nascent Pay for Success movement.
+This project, like many of the other early Social Impact Bonds, has provided important insights for governments and the broader social services sector.
 For governments, the project highlighted opportunities to braid and leverage different sources of capital, the value of linking performance to the provision of services, and the importance of building strong working partnerships with service providers.

-For the social service sector, SIBs have provided constructive insights on the conditions needed to scale evidence-based programs and the challenges of defining program success through a limited set of outcome metrics.
-These insights have already shaped the trajectory of the Pay for Success field and the space will continue to evolve as more learnings are aggregated from soon-to-be completed SIBs.
+For the social service sector, Social Impact Bonds have provided constructive insights on the conditions needed to scale evidence-based programs and the challenges of defining program success through a limited set of outcome metrics.
+These insights have already shaped the trajectory of the Pay for Success field and the space will continue to evolve as more learnings are aggregated from soon-to-be-completed Social Impact Bonds.

-As practitioners in the space, we are committed to aggregating and sharing SIB learnings and challenges to inform the broader Pay for Success field.
-We look forward to sharing our insights and reflections on this and other SIBs in the coming months.
+As practitioners in the space, we are committed to aggregating and sharing Social Impact Bond learnings and challenges to inform the broader Pay for Success field.
+We look forward to sharing our insights and reflections on this and other Social Impact Bonds in the coming months.